basf/mlipx/README.md

 [![PyPI version](https://badge.fury.io/py/mlipx.svg)](https://badge.fury.io/py/mlipx)
 [![ZnTrack](https://img.shields.io/badge/Powered%20by-ZnTrack-%23007CB0)](https://zntrack.readthedocs.io/en/latest/)

-# Machine-Learned Interatomic Potential eXploration
+# Machine-Learned Interatomic Potential eXploration (`mlipx`)

+`mlipx` is a Python library designed for evaluating machine-learned interatomic potentials (MLIPs).
+It offers a growing set of evaluation methods alongside powerful visualization and comparison tools.

+The goal of `mlipx` is to provide a common platform for MLIP evaluation and to facilitate sharing results among researchers.
+This allows you to determine the applicability of a specific MLIP to your research and compare it against others.

+## Installation

+Install `mlipx` via pip:

 ```bash
 pip install mlipx
 ```

-`mlipx` is a Python library for the evaluation of machine-learned interatomic potentials (MLIPs).
-It provides you with an ever-growing set of evaluation methods accompanied by comprehensive visualization and comparison tools.
-The goal of this project is to provide a common platform for the evaluation of MLIPs and to facilitate the exchange of evaluation results between researchers.
-Ultimately, you should be able to determine the applicability of a given MLIP for your specific research question and to compare it to other MLIPs.

 ## Quickstart

-This will give you a short overview of core feature of the `mlipx` package.
-For more information check out the documentation at https://mlipx.readthedocs.io.
+This section provides a brief overview of the core features of mlipx.
+For more detailed instructions, visit the documentation.

+### Step 1: Set Up Your Project

-Create a new directory and initialize an GIT and DVC repository
+Create a new directory and initialize a GIT and DVC repository:

 ```bash
 mkdir relax